lostjared/Acid.Cam.v2.OSX/README.md

 ![creenShot1](https://github.com/lostjared/Acid.Cam.v2.OSX/blob/master/screens/custom.png?raw=true "screenshot1")

-The custom filter window, this is probably the most important window in the application.
-You can select multiple filters and have them executed one after the other, with ones output being the input to the next in a chain.
-You can toggle a filter on or off while in a custom.
-You can save and load a custom.
-User-defined is when you select a list of filters and assign it a new name so you can use it.
-You can save/load these user-defined lists, and you should first set the output directory by pressing the dir button to a location you have read/write access.
+he Custom Filter Window stands as a pivotal feature within the application, enabling users to sequence multiple filters for consecutive execution, where the output of one serves as the input for the next, creating a dynamic filter chain.
+Users have the flexibility to activate or deactivate filters within a custom sequence and possess the capability to both save and retrieve these custom configurations.
+A unique aspect involves creating "user-defined" filter lists, which are custom selections of filters that are assigned distinctive names for easy reuse.
+It's essential to specify an output directory with read/write permissions by clicking the 'dir' button before initiating this process.

-Subfilter: A subfilter is when you pass a specific filter to another filter that has the word SubFilter in its name.
-It magnifies the amount of possible outputs.
+A "subfilter" refers to the application of a particular filter within another filter designated by the inclusion of "SubFilter" in its name, significantly expanding the potential for varied outputs.

-Download old versions of Acid Cam for macOS: http://lostsidedead.biz/osx
+For those interested in previous iterations of Acid Cam for macOS, they can be found at: http://lostsidedead.biz/osx.

-NOTE: Some of the filters that contain either a 720 or 1080 at the end require a lot of ram if you do not have enough the program will exit.
+Note: Filters labeled with "720" or "1080" may consume substantial RAM.
+Insufficient memory will cause the application to terminate.

-View Facebook page for Information and  sample videos: http://facebook.com/AcidCam
+Updates, information, and sample videos are available on our Facebook page: http://facebook.com/AcidCam.

-OpenCV3_4_1 (Newest)  Version is on the master branch  now, to use the old 2.4  version switch to oldmacosx branch or for OpenCV 3 go to OpenCV3.
+The latest version of Acid Cam, compatible with OpenCV version 3.4.1, resides on the master branch.
+Users wishing to utilize OpenCV version 2.4 or OpenCV 3 should switch to the oldmacosx branch or the OpenCV3 branch, respectively.

-Newest version of the program now requires macOS High Sierra to run.
+The most current version of the software now necessitates macOS High Sierra for operation.

-To compile first clone then open with Xcode and build.
+To begin compilation, clone the repository, then proceed to open the project in Xcode and execute the build process.
 ![ScreenShot](https://github.com/lostjared/Acid.Cam.v2.OSX/blob/master/screens/AcidCam2_ScreenShot.png?raw=true "screenshot")

 Project home page: http://lostsidedead.com